 No matter how many features and how big a capacity a DAM system has, the only really relevant question is: How good is it at making effective use of the assets?

-Procuring a DAM system usually begins with drawing up a list of requirements.
+Procuring a Digital Asset Management (DAM) solution usually begins with drawing up a list of requirements.
 Sometimes this is laid out in the form of a number of use cases about what is expected in different situations.
 A “Request for information” is then sent out to a number of possible suppliers for an initial selection.

 The obvious goal of a central DAM solution is that it should constitute a “single source of truth”.
 But that requirement is only a declaration of intent that can be solved with technical functionality.
 It says nothing about ease of use, complexity in the configuration of the technology, etc.